retainful/site/content/docs/shopify/introduction.md

 While reasons for the cart abandonments can be various, it feels good to know that you can recover abandoned carts.
 Abandoned carts are a good way of re-engaging users with your store.

 Retainful is a shopping cart recovery plugin for your Shopify store.
 It also lets you enhance sales by setting up next order coupons.

+In this page, we would find all the features that Retainful offers.

 ### Features